 The organizational and personal dispositions can be harnessed and developed as social capital within the firm.
 This is a resource to be drawn upon in the management of projects from the business development phase towards and into the execution stages.

 The business development team is active trying to sell the project services and learning about the explicit and implicit strategic and tactical needs for the project and behind the project.
 This is carried out in part through desk research, but primarily through relationship building.
-Having a relationship building strategy begins to create trusting relationships, requiring systems of cross-functional coordination and either personnel continuity or handing on the baton of understanding to contract directors and project managers and their team (and ideally throughout the supply chain) (e.g. Gummesson 2001; Smyth and Fitch 2009; cf. Chambers et al. 2009).
+Having a relationship building strategy begins to create trusting relationships, requiring systems of cross-functional coordination and either personnel continuity or handing on the baton of understanding to contract directors and project managers and their team (and ideally throughout the supply chain) (e.g. Gummesson 2001; Smyth and Fitch 2009).
 Supplier program management provides one basis for developing a trust based relationship strategy (Smyth 2009), so that client expectations are mediated by trust to build confidence in the market (Edkins and Smyth 2006) (especially through repeat transactions that characterize projects as well as through repeat business).
 This is developed in the supplier decision-making unit, where systems, procedures and behaviour guidance are needed to develop internally added value generation and consistent delivery in the market.
 The strength of internal trust, derived from the culture and systems and particularly from the configuration of actors, informs the potential to be trusted in the market, although success at realizing the potential has been mixed in practice (e.g. Edkins and Smyth 2006; cf. Smyth and Olayinka, 2010).

 One of the weaknesses within many project businesses is the lack of continuity of personnel between project stages, the frequent disjuncture between business development and the project management on the one hand and the bidding processes on the other (cf. Baiden et al, 2006; Smyth, 2000).
 This may not lead to distrust in the market but it stifles the nurturing of internal trust.
 Trust development as a core competency can arise through additional forms of investment, for example through soft management skills such as emotional intelligence or developing social obligations to foster trust by treating people with dignity and respect (Sako 1992; Swan et al. 2001; Smyth 2008).
 How project firms develop trust is part of service differentiation and can yield competitive advantage if it meets the needs of the clients.